SQream/sqream_docs/reference/sql/sql_functions/index.rst

      - Calculates the number of matches of a regular expression match in an argument
    * - :ref:`regexp_instr`
      - Returns the start position of a regular expression match in an argument
+   * - :ref:`regexp_replace`
+     - Replaces and returns the text column substrings of a regular expression match in an argument
    * - :ref:`regexp_substr`
      - Returns a substring of an argument that matches a regular expression
    * - :ref:`repeat`